 Please share your “real food” Valentine’s Day ideas in the comments below!
 And now here’s the recipe for those brownies…

-- ½ cup unsweetened cocoa, you will have much better results if you use “dark” cocoa (Hershey’s makes some)
+- 1/2 cup unsweetened cocoa powder you will have much better results if you use “dark” cocoa (Hershey’s makes some)

-- ½ cup maple syrup (or honey - my family is divided because I loved the maple version and they loved the honey version)
+- 1/2 cup pure maple syrup or honey - my family is divided because I loved the maple version and they loved the honey version

 - 1 tablespoon pure vanilla extract